-Three kinds of centering modules have been constructed: (1) a timing device centering module (Fig. 30); (2) a junction centering module (Fig. 35); and (3) a VE gradient centering module (Fig. 49).
-These can be compared as to performance time and number of devices required; further, on changes in performance times and device requirements as the size of the module increases from 7 inputs (the primal version) to 31 inputs (the Gazer version) and to 1000 inputs (as a speculative goal).
+Three kinds of centering modules have been constructed: (1) a timing device centering module (Fig. 30); (2) a linear-array junction centering module (Fig. 35); and (3) a VE gradient centering module (Fig. 49).
+These can be compared as to performance time and number of devices required.

-Starting with the performance time of primal versions, chief interest is directed at the centering function rather than preparatory or final operations.
-The performance time for centering in the timing device design fits within 4t.
+Starting with the performance time, chief interest is directed at the centering function rather than preparatory or final operations.
+For 31 inputs, performance time for centering in the timing device design fits within 4t.
 Performance time for the junction design fits within 1t.

-Performance time for the input end of the VE gradient design is faster than the junction design: junctions open immediately and signals from detector devices can start shortly thereafter; a performance time of 1 t. is more than sufficient.
-Performance time of the output end is slower, requiring 3t. for the slowest result (including a margin of silence); but faster timing device designs for the output end are readily conceivable that would reduce this performance time to 1t.
+Performance time for the input end of the VE gradient design is faster than the linear junction design: gradient-design junctions open immediately and signals from detector devices can start shortly thereafter; a performance time of 1 t. is more than sufficient.
+Performance time of the output end is slower, requiring 3t. for the slowest result (including a margin of silence).
+(Faster designs for the output end are readily conceivable.)

-The number of devices needed for a module, denoted by \mathbf{N} , depends directly on the number of inputs, denoted by \mathbf{I} .
-For the timing device module, $\mathbf{N} = (3 \times \mathbf{I}) + 2$ (including the signal generator).
-For the junction module, $\mathbf{N} = (2 \times \mathbf{I}) + 1$, plus the drive body.
+The number of devices needed for a module, denoted by N, depends directly on the number of inputs, denoted by I. For the timing device module, $\mathbf{N} = (3 \times \mathbf{I}) + 2$ (thus including the signal generator).
+For the linear junction module, $\mathbf{N} = (2 \times \mathbf{I}) + 1$ , plus the bodies.

-For the input end of the VE gradient module, $\mathbf{N} = \mathbf{I}^2 + \mathbf{I}$.
-For the output end, $\mathbf{N} = (2 \times \mathbf{I})$.
-The assembly of mirrored gradient generators (Fig. 48(c)) is a quadnet device; and its inputs match the outputs from the sensorial quadnet device in Gazer models.
-The sensorial Gazer quadnet is connected to two corresponding quadnets in centering modules.
+For the input end of the VE gradient module, $\mathbf{N} = \mathbf{I}^2 + \mathbf{I}$ .
+For the output end, $\mathbf{N} = (2 \times \mathbf{I})$ .
+The assembly of mirrored gradient generators (Fig. 48(c)) is a quadnet device; and its inputs connect to outputs from the sensorial quadnet device in Gazer models.
+A sensorial Gazer quadnet is thus connected to two other quadnets in centering modules.
 This construction is a starting point for assemblies of quadnet devices.

-In timing device modules and junction modules, performance time for the centering function increases at a linear rate as the number of inputs increases.
+In timing device modules and linear-junction modules, performance times for the centering function increases at a linear rate as the number of inputs increases.
 For the input end of the potential gradient module, in contrast, performance time remains "the same" no matter how large the number of inputs.
-In the gradient generators, signals travel in channels "instantaneously."
+In the gradient design, signals travel in channels "instantaneously."
 Potential difference detectors start producing signals in all columns at the same moment.
-A performance time of 1t. appears to be sufficient for signal production regardless of the number of inputs.
+A performance time of 1t. appears to be sufficient for signal production from the input end regardless of the number of inputs.
 Such speedy operations resemble transmission of pressure changes in liquid water at the speed of sound and transmission of voltage potentials in electrical conductors at speeds comparable to those of light in a vacuum.